 The hours during which the premises are permitted to be open to the public or to members and their guests can be restricted (other than where they are protected by the transitional provisions of the Licensing Act 2003) by the conditions of a premises licence or a club premises certificate for the prevention of public nuisance.
-The Council will balance this against the potential impact on disorder which results from artificially early fixed closing times.
+But this must be balanced by the potential impact on disorder which results from artificially early fixed closing times.